tom-krieger/security_baseline/README.md

 A security baseline describes how servers in your environment are setup with a secure configuration.
 The baseline may be different for server classes like database servers, application or web servers.
 A security baseline can be based on a CIS benchmark but can include more rules specific to your environment.
 But depending on server classes not all rules of a CIS benchmark will be used.
 Sometimes the benchmarks contain different ways to achieve a goal, e.g. with RedHat 8 you can use firewalld, iptables or nftables to setup a firewall.
 Surely it makes no sense to have all of them running in parallel.

+For this module level 1 and level 2 server tests from the CIS benchmarks below are taken into account.

 ## CIS Benchmark Reference

 The code of this security baseline module is based on the following CIS Benchmarks: